siriusdevs/rpm-hws_7-2_2023/hw_http/README.md

     "country": "some country",
 }
 ```
-##### It is necessary filds to do POST request.
+##### It is necessary to fill filds to do POST request.
 If you want, you can  past full request with language and population.
 Example:
 ```
 {
     "city": "some city",